 Tagging is a GPU feature that makes touch detection easier.
-In many situations the exact coordinates of the touch are not important, you are only interested in textitwhat has been touched.
-As you draw each object on the screen, you can tag its pixels with a tag byte.
-So for example to create a 'OK' button, you can tag its pixels with code 44.
+In many situations the exact coordinates of the touch are not important - you are only interested in what has been touched.
+As you draw each object on the screen, you can tag its pixels with a byte value.
+For example, to create a 'OK' button, you can tag its pixels with code 44.
 Then each time the user touches the button, the number 44 appears in the tag register.
 Tag values are a single byte, ranging from 0 to 255.
-However the hardware uses a tag value of 255 to indicate "no touch", so the usable range of values is 0 to 254.
+However, the hardware uses a tag value of 255 to indicate "no touch", so the usable range of values is 0 to 254.